 Now for the seekers of the salacious: brothels.
 Pompeii had them, as well as many other Roman towns.
 Pompeii also had distinctive signage for travellers so they didn’t get lost along the way.
 Or, heaven forbid, have to ask for directions:

 Not only did they have brothels, but they had paintings on the walls to indicate each lady’s, shall we say, particular specialties.
 The ancient Romans certainly weren’t prudish, but the people who uncovered the paintings centuries later were.
 So they covered up the brothel walls again for many years, to protect those with delicate sensibilities.

 The Romans loved bawdy humour, graphic graffiti, and erotic art, but changing standards of morality in the 1800s forced the museums to lock this kind of art away into a Secret Cabinet.
 Metal cabinets were built over the more erotic or pornographic art at Pompeii.
 The cabinets were only opened to men – for an additional fee.
-(Women weren’t allowed to view them at all).
+(And women couldn’t view them at all).
 This became an early form of peep show.
 The cabinets were opened and closed again to the public several times throughout the years, but were finally opened permanently at the Naples National Archaeological Museum in 2005 in a separate room.

 Mosaics in Pompeii